 This article is part of our DraftKings College Football series.

-Below you'll find our suite of DFS tools along with matchup info and a position-by-position breakdown.
+Below, you'll find our suite of DFS tools along with matchup info and position-by-position analysis.

 - DraftKings Lineup Optimizer

 - NEW Matchups Page (Vegas odds, opponent averages, etc.)

 - Advanced Lineups Page

 - Team Rankings

 While Thorne's passing volume isn't off the charts (26.2 Att/G), his efficiency has been strong thus far as he averages 10.0 YPA and has thrown 14 touchdowns on 157 attempts.
 Thorne stands out as a quarterback with legit stacking options this weekend (more on that later) and he draws a matchup against a Hoosier secondary that allows a respectable but not intimidating 223 passing yards per game.
 The weather is supposed to be clear and 60 degrees, so the passing game shouldn't take too much of a hit.
 While many will target running back Kenneth Walker ($6,700) at a discount, a Michigan State passing stack starting with Thorne could be a path towards getting leverage on the field.

 It's never pretty but Martinez keeps producing this season.
 He threw for 291 yards and three scores against Michigan last Saturday night on 10.4 YPA and he punched in another score on the ground, pushing his 2021 total to 10.
 He's also completing an impressive 66.3 percent of his passes at 9.9 YPA.
 His improved passing numbers coupled with his reliable rushing ability make him one of the better quarterback options on the board, especially against a Minnesota defense that isn't overly imposing.

 Desmond Ridder, Cincinnati ($8,100) vs. Cincinnati